Can Large Language Models Generalize Procedures Across Representations?: Curriculum for Cross-Representation Generalization

 The curriculum also provides an efficient scaling benefit: the 1.5B model trained for 80 steps outperforms the 3B model trained on \texttt{NL} alone for 40 steps (same budget).
 It also outperforms its 7B variant on \texttt{NL}, which requires approximately $\times$2.3 as much budget for training.
 This curriculum also enables our 1.5B model to outperform zero-shot GPT-4o-mini and match GPT-4o on the asynchronous planning task.

-We note that \textbf{the curriculum order matters}: reversing the order of the curriculum to \texttt{NL$\rightarrow$Graph} performs markedly worse than \texttt{NL}-only training (0.431 vs. 0.698 test accuracy on \texttt{NL}). \textbf{The training method also matters}: replacing stage 2 GRPO with \texttt{NL} distillation, the best SFT method observed in previous subsections, leads to much worse results (0.462 test accuracy on \texttt{NL}), showing that RL is substantially more effective than SFT in cross-representation generalization.
+We note that \textbf{the curriculum order matters}: reversing the order of the curriculum to \texttt{NL$\rightarrow$Graph} performs markedly worse than \texttt{NL}-only training (0.431 vs. 0.698 test accuracy on \texttt{NL}). \textbf{The training method also matters}: replacing stage 2 GRPO with \texttt{NL} distillation, the best SFT method observed in previous subsections, leads to much worse results (0.462 test accuracy on \texttt{NL}).
+This curriculum is not effective in standard SFT either: (0.236 acc on \texttt{NL}-only, 2 epochs vs. \texttt{0.244} acc on \texttt{NL}-only, 4 epochs vs. 0.249 on \texttt{Graph} 2 epochs$\rightarrow$\texttt{NL} 2 epochs).\footnote{Similarly, we observe no meaningful improvement in parameter-efficient SFT methods such as rank 8/16 LoRA \cite{hu2022lora}.} This indicates that RL can be substantially more effective than SFT in cross-representation generalization.

 Finally, we validate the same curriculum on Olmo-2-7B-Instruct, which exhibits a similar gap between symbolic and naturalistic training.
 We observe consistent performance gains, indicating that \textbf{our curriculum generalizes across model families} (detailed results in Appendix~\ref{sec:olmo_curriculum}).